AADHIP09/Web_scraping_Challenge/README.md

 5. Analyze your dataset by using Pandas functions to answer the following questions:
    > How many months exist on Mars?

    > How many Martian (and not Earth) days' worth of data exist in the scraped dataset?

    > What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 (Bar Chart)

    > Which months have the lowest and the highest atmospheric pressure on Mars?
+(Bar Chart)

 6. Export the DataFrame to a CSV file.